12 injured as fire spreads through stores in New York City

+NEW YORK (AP) — A fire raged through a row of businesses in New York City early Thursday, collapsing part of a roof and injuring 12 people including seven firefighters.

+None of the injuries was considered life-threatening, Emergency Medical Services Chief James Booth said at the scene.

-The fire broke out in a restaurant around 2:15 a.m.
-Thursday on Queens Boulevard, and the flames spread between the roof and ceilings to adjacent businesses.
-Six businesses have been affected.
+The fire was reported in a restaurant around 2:15 a.m.
+Thursday on Queens Boulevard, and the flames spread between the roof and ceilings to neighboring businesses.
+About six businesses were affected, according to Assistant Fire Chief Anthony DeVita Jr.

-The Fire Department says nearly 200 firefighters and emergency personnel are trying to prevent the fire from spreading to other structures.
+Orange flames shot into the air and smoke engulfed the neighborhood of Sunnyside.

 Most Read Nation & World Stories